staltz/flux-challenge/submissions/kennytilton/README.md

 # SithTrak&trade;

-Welcome to the Matrix&trade; implementation of The Flux Challenge&trade;, eighty-four lines of indeterminable elegance as defined by the Challenge.
+Welcome to the Matrix&trade; implementation of The Flux Challenge&trade;, just 139 lines of indeterminable elegance as defined by the Challenge.

 >  Let's define code elegance to be "the ability of a programmer to easily understand
 >  the program's flow and state coordination, being completely familiar with the tools
 >  used but completely unfamiliar with the codebase.

-Indeterminable because no one else is familiar *at all* with Matrix, so we have no test dummy.
+Indeterminable because no one else is familiar *at all* with Matrix, so we lack a test dummy.
 But this could be my Submission Committee since the Matrix data flow engine has much in common with their projects:

 * Michael Westrate, author of [MobX](https://github.com/mobxjs/mobx)
 * Alan Dipert and Micha Niskin, crew behind [Javelin](https://github.com/hoplon/javelin)